-- Open Settings app using Windows key + I,
+- Open the Settings app using Windows key + I,

 - Network & Internet then Status

-- Click Network troubleshooter to start the diagnose process
+- Click Network troubleshooter to start the diagnosis process

 - Follow indicated steps to complete the same,

-After complete, these steps restart your PC and connect to the Wifi network check the internet connection working normally as expected or not.
+After completing, these steps restart your PC and connect to the Wi-Fi network to check the internet connection working normally as expected or not.

 Automatically detect proxy settings

-This is another helpful solution to fix most of internet connection problems.
+This is another helpful solution to fix most internet connection problems.

-- Click on start menu search type “or “internet options” hit the enter key.
+- Click on the start menu search type “or “internet options” hit the enter key.